 - Students must complete all course requirements within two years of starting date of first clinical course (MED 114).

-- Students are limited to two attempts at successful completion of any medical assistant program (including Central Carolina Technical College).
+- Students are limited to two attempts at successful completion of the medical assistant program.
 A withdrawal “W”, “WA” or “WF” constitutes an attempt at a MED course and will count as one attempt to complete the program.

 - Students must maintain current BLS (Basic Life Support - Provider) and annual tuberculin skin test (TST) to remain in the program.

 Transfers or Readmissions

 - The student who has been unsuccessful (received a grade of "D", "F", "W", "WA" or "WF"), did not complete a pre- or co-requisite course, or did not progress in the Medical Assisting Diploma program at Central Carolina Technical College more than once will be dismissed from the program.
 However, students may petition the Dean of Health Sciences for special consideration if they have extenuating circumstances.
 The final decision for an exception rests with the Dean of Health Sciences.

-• Students seeking transfer must meet all admission requirements and submit syllabi, course outlines, and catalog from the former institution to the department for review.
+- The student seeking transfer must meet all admission requirements and upon request submit syllabi, course outlines, and catalog from the former institution to the department for review.
 Transfer evaluations are considered on an individual basis.